 Why aren’t CMS’s secure?
 There are two main reasons.
 First, because of the unnecessary client-server communication on every pageview, which creates an opportunity for hackers to hijack that connection.
 The risk exponentially grows, if that CMS is a well known (looking at you, WP, by powering +30% of the internet) one.
 And we didn’t even mention the sites with tens or hundreds of installed plugins and themes without updating those even once after the client handover.

 The other reason is from the customer’s point of view.
 Google (you know, the company behind everything internet) works hard and makes it their mission to create a more polished experience for its users.
 So, they update the Search Algorithm from time to time.
 Most of these, however, are not handled well by boxed CMS systems and shared hosting providers.
 Think about the 2015 Mobilegeddon, or the mandatory SSL from January 2018, or the 2021 Page-Experience Update.
 This one is a killer for most unoptimized CMS’s or dynamic websites.

 So, what about JAMStack?

 JAMStack sites do not require a server connection because these are static supercharged sites and the client only gets a static HTML file (and the linked assets too, of course).
 But where are they served from?
 JAMStack sites are traditionally hosted on your preferred VCS (GitHub, GitLab, etc.) and get deployed to CDN’s near your customers.
 This means extraordinary low latency, fast loading times, and no vulnerable servers/connections.

 Need to scale?
-No problem, CDN handles it through Vercel or Netlify.
-Leave this frustration to containers and load balancers on monolithic projects.
+No problem, providers handling it through CDN.
+Leave this frustration of containers and load balancers on monolithic projects.
 Worried about costs?
-You don't have to be!
+You don’t have to be!
 Start for free, then pay only for bandwidth once you have reached over thousands of page views and data transfers.

 Static vs. Dynamic Content